Is this program right for you?

 |Discover a career as Community Care Facilities Licensing Officer|

-- If you are seeking higher-level management or leadership positions within community care facilities, this program will strengthen your qualifications with relevant skills and knowledge.
+- You are seeking higher-level management or leadership positions within community care facilities, this program will strengthen your qualifications with relevant skills and knowledge.
 It can give you confidence in your abilities to communicate with staff, licensing officers, and stakeholders.

-- If you have completed a minimum of a diploma level credential in a related field such as childcare, nursing, social work, adult care, psychology, and criminology and have career experience working in community care facilities.
+- You have completed a minimum of a diploma level credential in a related field such as childcare, nursing, social work, adult care, psychology, and criminology and have career experience working in community care facilities.

 - The program offers online learning with no scheduled mandatory class activities during the week so course work can be completed around your busy Monday to Friday schedule or while working shifts rotations